SoundMath/GroupSound/README.md

 Group Sound
 ===========

 This is the main repository for original research on the acoustical properties of nonabelian group filters.
+As the project has just begun (October 2013), there is not much in the repository yet.
+Check back in a month or two!

 Research Team
 --------------